Mary Sue: Analysis

 The characteristics of idealization and self-insertion are usually cited by fans as hallmarks of a Mary Sue character.

 Gender studies researcher Catherine Driscoll writes that "the Mary Sue is generally associated with girl writers who have trouble distancing themselves from the source text enough to write about it rather than write themselves into it".

-Writing in feminist popular culture magazine Bitch, Keidra Chaney and Raizel Liebler describe the Mary Sue character as having "an uncanny resemblance to her creatoronly stronger, wittier, sexier, friendlier, and without the glasses and bad skin".
+Writing in feminist popular culture magazine Bitch, Chaney and describe the Mary Sue character as having "an uncanny resemblance to her creatoronly stronger, wittier, sexier, friendlier, and without the glasses and bad skin".

 The suspicion that a Mary Sue character represents an author's self-insertion is often perceived by audiences as a sign of low artistic quality.

 Author Ann C. Crispin described the term "Mary Sue" as "a put-down, implying that the character so summarily dismissed is not a true character, no matter how well drawn, what sex, species, or degree of individuality".

 Writer Valerie E. Frankel describes the term "Mary Sue" as sexist because it assumes no female character should be as powerful as Superman.

 Smith commented in 1980 that her intent was never "to put down all stories about inspiring females".

 Writing instructor Tisha Turk of Grinnell College states that "ultimately the reader, not the author, defines a Mary Sue".

 Angie Fazekas and Dan Vena write that such characters "provide an opportunity for teenage girls to write themselves into popular culture narratives as the heroines of their own stories".

 According to Jackie Mansky in Smithsonian, some critics argue that "Mary Sues opened up a gateway for writers, particularly women and members of underrepresented communities, to see themselves in extraordinary characters".

+Editor Edith Cantor wrote, "just as every dog is allowed one bite, so every Trekwriter should be allowed one Mary Sue", to be given "a sympathetic reading and critique, and perhaps returned to the author with the explanation that she is following a too-well-beaten path".

 Bacon-Smith writes that Mary Sue stories are "central to the painful experience of a female fan's adolescence", especially for those who could not or would not remain intellectually or physically subservient to their male peers; they represent a combination of active protagonist with "the culturally approved traits of beauty, sacrifice, and self-effacement".
 In fan fiction versions, the protagonist traditionally dies at the end of the story; Bacon-Smith says this expresses the "cultural truth" that to enter womanhood in a male-dominated American society, one must kill the "active agent within [herself]"; Mary Sue thus embodies a "fantasy of the perfect woman", who exists to serve the needs of men while minimizing her own abilities.